opvasger/elm-debug/readme.md

     3. Take messages until you reach the first `Decrement` and update using those.
 The value of `state` is now `1`.
 This is really great, as it captures the remaining valid sequence of updates the application could do.
 If `LogIn` goes away, you'll never try to `ViewAccount`.
 - If `update` is changed, any sequence of messages will still be (generally) valid. `Increment` might do a `+ 2` instead, but messages still capture your interactions, so you can tweak `update` until it works as intended.
 You can tweak `view` and `subscriptions` in the same way.

-By recording interactions rather than state, Elm applications can be written while running, and you will only ever have impared message-replay when you modify the definition of messages - And those imparements should be, as you've probably seen above, predictable.
+By recording interactions rather than state, Elm applications can be written while running, and you will only ever have impared (but predictable) message-replay when you modify the definition of messages.